American fugitives in Cuba: 1960s – 1980s

 Cuban leader Fidel Castro had long tried to court African American support for Cuba ever since the victory of the Cuban Revolution and the promotions of Cuba as an island without racism perfect for African American tourists.
 Robert F. Williams was invited to live in Cuba after legal prosecutions against him in the United States in 1961.
 He later suggested against black militants without criminal histories hijacking planes to come to Cuba.
 Williams was also discouraged from promoting Black nationalist beliefs by the Cuban government.

 Between 1967 and 1968 dozens of Black Panthers found refuge in Cuba.
 Eldridge Cleaver went to reside Cuba in 1968 and asked for Cuba to train Black Panthers militarily, the proposition was declined.
 By 1969 various Black Panthers in Cuba complained of not being allowed to organize their party or discuss African culture, and arrests following protesting conditions in Cuba or asking to leave the country.
 No Black Panther Party members hijacked planes in 1967 or 1968.
 It wasn't until William Lee Brent, a Bay Area Black Panther, who on June 17, 1969, hijacked Trans World Airlines Flight 154 to Cuba.
-Hijackings committed by Blacks in the US bound to Cuba between 1968 and May 1969 were exclusively escaped criminals or political activists but none of them were Black Panther Party members.
+Hijackings committed by Black people in the US bound to Cuba between 1968 and May 1969 were exclusively escaped criminals or political activists but none of them were Black Panther Party members.
 It was only after William Lee Brent's hijacking that other Black Panthers would find political exile in Cuba.
 Most moved on to Algiers where Eldridge Cleaver, Minister of Information for the Black Panther Party, headed the International Section of the BPP.
 Many exiled Panthers and former hijackers now turned Panthers, made up Cleavers group.

 Most hijackers who complained about their mistreatment while in Cuba were disillusioned with Cuba being a utopia for Revolutionaries.
 Most of them were also barely out of their teens and idealistic, expecting a heroes' welcome by the communist government.
 They were not prepared for the reality of socialism and culture shock.
 Between 1968 and 1972 over 130 airplane hijackings occurred in the U.S., all hijackers aiming to fly their planes to Cuba to find refuge.
 Many hijackers regarded themselves as revolutionaries but one noted hijacker was a Cuban exile who simply wanted to return home to eat his mother's food.
 Most hijackers were interviewed by Cuban authorities and either sent to live in the "Hijackers House" dormitory or work in labor camps.
 Huey P. Newton found himself residing in Cuba in 1974 and mostly kept to himself in his home in Santa Clara.
 Assata Shakur would find refuge in Cuba later in 1984.
 By the time Shakur resided in Cuba the Cuban government had relaxed procedures used on fugitives residing in Cuba and mainly left her to her own devices.